 Yes.
 If you do not agree with the full cash value that was placed on the original property and your claim was denied because the replacement property did not meet the value comparison test, the appeals board would have to determine the full cash value of the original property for purposes of qualification.
 An appeals board has the jurisdiction to hear such an appeal if:

-Yes, any overpayments you made will be refunded for the period following the effective date of the base year value transfer (i.e., the latest qualifying transaction).
+Yes, any overpayments you made will be refunded for the period following the effective date of the base year value transfer (i.e., the latest qualifying transaction date).

-I have a client who transferred his base year value from one home to another.
-He doesn't like his new home because the traffic is noisy, and he can't afford the increased taxes if he has to move again.
-Is there a way he can rescind his base year value transfer claim?
+22. I have a client who transferred his base year value from one home to another.
+He doesn't like his new home because the traffic is noisy, but he can't afford the increased taxes if he has to move again.
+Is there a way he can rescind his Proposition 60/90 base year value transfer claim?

-If your client transferred his base year value recently, he may be eligible for rescission.
-Section 69.5 provides two circumstances under which claims may be rescinded.
+If your client transferred his base year value recently, he may be eligible for a rescission.
+Section 69.5 provides two circumstances under which a Proposition 60/90 claim may be rescinded:

-If he has not yet received relief in the form of a refund check or payment of taxes of a reduced tax bill, then he may file a notice of rescission with the county assessor.
+If he has not yet received relief in the form of a refund check or payment of taxes of a reduced tax bill, then he may file a notice of rescission with the county assessor; or

 If he vacates the property within 90 days of filing the claim to transfer the base year value, he has six years to file a notice of rescission with the assessor.